erikfredner/cv/cv.md

 ### Journal Articles
 "Modeling Hawthorne's Concept of the Nation"\
-Forthcoming in a special issue of *Nathaniel Hawthorne Review*.
+Forthcoming in a special issue of *Nathaniel Hawthorne Review*

 “Average Americans: Hamlin Garland’s ‘Problem of Individual Life’”\
-Under review at *Nineteenth-Century Literature*.
+Under review at *Nineteenth-Century Literature*

 "Counting on the *Norton Anthology of American Literature*"\
 Co-authored with Porter, J.D.\
-Revise and resubmit at *American Literature*.
+Revise and resubmit at *American Literature*

+\newpage

 ### Edited Collections

 *Suspense: A Study in Digital Narratology*\
 Co-authored with Algee-Hewitt, Mark; Droge, Abigail; Eccles, Tasha; Frank, Morgan; Porter, J.D.; Shephard, Andrew; Walser, Hannah.\
-Preparing manuscript for submission.
+Preparing manuscript for submission

 “The Novel as Data”\
 Co-authored with Algee-Hewitt, Mark; Walser, Hannah.\
-*The Cambridge Companion to the Novel.* \hfill 2018
+*The Cambridge Companion to the Novel* \hfill 2018

 “Organizing corpora at the Stanford Literary Lab."\
 Co-authored with McClure, David; Algee-Hewitt, Mark; Douris, Steele; Walser, Hannah.\
-*Proceedings of the Workshop on Challenges in the Management of Large Corpora and Big Data and Natural Language Processing*. \hfill 2017
+*Proceedings of the Workshop on Challenges in the Management of Large Corpora and Big Data and Natural Language Processing* \hfill 2017

 ### Reviews
 Andrew Piper, *Enumerations*\
-Review solicited for *Studies in the Novel*.
+Review solicited for *Studies in the Novel*

 ## University Teaching
 ### Courses Designed and Taught